Trout Fishing Gear: The 5 Essentials & More

 20 and 30 President XT reels

-Another essential trout fishing gear item is the fishing reel.
-The perfect reel should be lightweight and durable, with a smooth drag system for handling bigger trout.
+The perfect fishing reel for trout will be lightweight and durable, with a smooth drag system for handling bigger trout.

-Depending on the brand, the reel size rating system is by the tens, or thousands.
-One brand’s small reel would be listed as a size 10, while another brand will list the same sized reel as a size 1000.
+Depending on the brand, the reel size-rating system is by the tens or thousands.
+One brand’s small reel would be listed as a size 10, while another brand would list the same sized reel as a size 1000.
 Either way, the smaller number is the smaller reel.

 • Small Streams and Small Trout: A size 1000 to 2000 spinning reel is ideal for most trout fishing in smaller streams and when faced with many smaller trout under 16 inches.
 I generally use size 1500/15 and size 2000/20 for most small to mid-sized rivers and trout that are under 8 pounds.
-Many anglers myself included will match a size 1500 or 2000 reel with an ultralight rod for a great trout rod setup.
+I will match a size 1500 or 2000 reel with an ultralight rod for a great trout rod setup.

 • Medium to Large River and Larger Trout: When trout fishing bigger rivers and trout 8 pounds and bigger, I use reel sizes of 2500/25 to 3500/35 reels.